miracle2k/xappy/docs/introduction.rst

 Dependencies
 ------------

-You will need an up-to-date version of Xapian to use secore.
-The 1.0.0 release release almost satisfies all the needs of this interface, but there is a small issue with the way in which range restrictions are implemented.
-A bugfix 1.0.1 release will be made shortly to fix this, and another few issues, but until this is released, you will need a SVN snapshot of the Xapian sources.
-The core Xapian library and the Python bindings to go with it will need to be compiled and installed.
+You will need an up-to-date version of Xapian (both the core library and the corresponding Python bindings) to use Xappy.
+The 1.0.2 release release is the earliest which the current version of the interface will work with, though some features (facets and tagging) currently require a SVN snapshot of the Xapian library.
+When 1.0.3 is released, this will support all current features of Xappy.

 Installation
 ------------

-There is not yet a distutils setup script for secore, but other than Xapian it has no dependencies or resources which need installing, so it may be installed simply by copying the "secore" directory to somewhere on your Python path.
+There is not yet a distutils setup script for xappy, but other than Xapian it has no dependencies or resources which need installing, so it may be installed simply by copying the "xappy" directory to somewhere on your Python path.

-Once Xapian and secore are installed, you should be able to start the python interpreter and run::
+Once Xapian and Xappy are installed, you should be able to start the python interpreter and run::

-  >>> import secore
+  >>> import xappy

 Running the testsuite
 ---------------------